krogersst/krogersst.github.io/resume.md

 **Naturalist** [August 2021 - Present]
 _Watershed Stewardship Center at West Creek Reservation, Cleveland Metroparks, Parma, OH_
 - Plans and presents educational hikes and hands-on programs for school aged children to senior citizens focusing on local and natural history
-- Conudcts outreach STEM programs for schools and community events on topics ranging from watershed conservation to backyard biodiversity
+- Presents outreach STEM programs for schools and community events on topics ranging from watershed conservation to backyard biodiversity
 - Answers reference and information questions both on the trail and at the front desk
 - Designs and produces graphics and passive interpretive content